 I think of that song often when I look to my feet and there stands my little furbaby.
 As definite as my shadow on a sunny day, I know he’ll be there.
 I go to my closet to get something, and he’s beside me… I’m taking a shower and he’s right outside the stall… I walk to the kitchen for that second cup of coffee and there he is beside me.
 I am cautious when backing-up for fear I’ll trip over him or step on him!

 Why does my dog feel has to be so close to me all the time?
 If it were all trips to the kitchen, that would be easy to understand… He is totally food motivated and if anyone goes anywhere NEAR the kitchen, he’s right there waiting on a treat!
 But he follows me to every room…kitchen, living room, bathroom, bedroom… it doesn’t matter.
-I remember a post written by our dog trainer, Melanie, that said, “… as I move through my house I have 4 shadows that follow me”.
-Melanie attributes this to the time, attention, and bonding she gives her dogs.
+I remember a post written by one of our dog trainers, that said, “… as I move through my house I have 4 shadows that follow me”.
+She attributes this to the time, attention, and bonding she gives her dogs.
 They are “happy and content’ when they are with her.
 I definitely agree.
 Could there be other reasons as well?

 One of the cutest explanations I have read explains how puppies follow their litter-mates to nurse.
 If you watch a bunch of very young puppies before they open their eyes, they quickly learn to find their food by following their siblings.
 They continue this behavior after opening their eyes… tumbling all over each other to get to their Mom.
 It’s one of the very first things that’s hard-wired into them.